 The Code of Professional Conduct (the Code) requires actuaries to "be familiar with, and keep current with, not only the Code, but also applicable Law and rules of professional conduct for the jurisdictions in which the Actuary renders Actuarial Services."
-66

-Appendix I of this practice note provides the NAIC Instructions with respect to the property and casualty SAO and AOS.
+Appendix I.1 of this practice note provides the NAIC Annual Statement Instructions with respect to the property and casualty SAO and AOS.
 The NAIC Instructions for Title Insurance SAOs are also included for informational purposes only.
 No discussion is included.

 Individual states may have requirements that modify or supplement the NAIC Annual Statement Instructions.
-The Appointed Actuary is encouraged to refer to the Academy's 2018 P/C Loss Reserve Law Manual for quidance on these points.
-The 2018 P/C Loss Reserve Law Manual is available for purchase from the Academy.
+The Appointed Actuary is encouraged to refer to the Academy's 2019 P/C Loss Reserve Law Manual for guidance on these points.
+The 2019 P/C Loss Reserve Law Manual is available for purchase from the Academy.

-Additionally, actuaries are encouraged to carefully read and consider regulatory guidance provided by the NAIC's Actuarial Opinion (C) Working Group (AOWG) of the Casualty Actuarial and Statistical (C) Task Force (CASTF) and included in Appendix II, the Statements of Principles adopted by the Casualty Actuarial Society (CAS), and other resources detailed in Chapter 9 of this practice note.
+Additionally, actuaries are encouraged to carefully read and consider Regulatory Guidance on Property and Casualty Statutory Statements of Actuarial Opinion, Actuarial Opinion Summaries, and Actuarial Reports for the Year 2019, as prepared by the NAIC's Actuarial Opinion (C) Working Group (AOWG) of the Casualty Actuarial and Statistical (C) Task Force (CASTF) (hereinafter referred to as AOWG Regulatory Guidance) and included in Appendix II, the Statements of Principles adopted by the Casualty Actuarial Society (CAS), and other resources detailed in Chapter 9 of this practice note.
 Chapter 9 provides a listing of the most relevant Actuarial Standards of Practice (ASOPs) and Statements of Statutory Accounting Principles (SSAPs) that apply to the material covered by this practice note.
 It also provides resources to actuaries providing opinions other than those covered by the scope of this practice note.
-The AOWG Regulatory Guidance pertains to the 2018 SAO and the AOS and supplements the NAIC Annual Statement Instructions.
+The AOWG Regulatory Guidance pertains to the 2019 SAO and the AOS and supplements the NAIC Annual Statement Instructions.
 The purpose is to provide timely regulatory guidance and clarity to companies and Appointed Actuaries regarding regulatory expectations with respect to the SAO and AOS.
-The Regulatory Guidance is not binding.
+Note that absent a possible reference in state law or regulation, the AOWG Regulatory Guidance is not binding.

-References to the Regulatory Guidance are included throughout this practice note.
+References to the AOWG Regulatory Guidance are included throughout this practice note.